 There are usually four types of fees to look out for when choosing a trading platform.
 You should look out for these when evaluating any investment or trading service:

-In the case of a robo-advisor, you should typically expect these fees to come in the form of commissions.
+In the case of a robo-advisor, you should typically expect these fees to come in the form of a management fee expressed as a percentage of your portfolio’s value.
 Most funds and advisories charge you a percent of assets under management, with the promise that they will grow your money faster than they take it.

 Effectiveness: How Well Does M1 Finance Work?

-Instead, M1 Finance is very well targeted for someone with a degree of knowledge and experience in investing, but not necessarily an interest for active or granular fund management.
+Instead, M1 Finance is very well targeted for someone with a degree of knowledge and experience in investing, but not necessarily an interest in active or granular fund management.
 Investors who understand enough about the stock market to take advantage of M1 Finance’s individual assets will find a lot to love here.
-The ability to mostly keep your hands off of your money, but occasionally introduce specific assets that catch your eye, is a great sales pitch to a specific class of investor.
+The ability to mostly keep your hands off of your money, but occasionally introducing specific assets that catch your eye makes for a compelling sales pitch to a specific type of investor.

-If you’re someone who just wants to build an account and leave it to the pros, there’s nothing wrong with M1 Finance but nothing particularly right.
+If you just want to build an account and leave it to the pros, M1 Finance is fine but not particularly outstanding.
 You might be better off with a service like Betterment that offers a little bit more financial advising.
 However, if the idea of a fund-based investment that you can rebalance as you like is both clear and interesting, M1 Finance may well be the platform for you.

 Bottom Line

-M1 Finance is a robo-advising platform that allows you to introduce individual assets into your investment portfolio.
+M1 Finance is a robo-advisor platform that allows you to introduce individual assets into your investment portfolio.
 While not for everyone, it is a terrific fit for investors who are generally hands-off but who would still like to stay somewhat engaged with their money.
 However, people looking for a truly sophisticated individual-asset experience will find this robo-advisor limiting.
-For either type of investor, this is a relatively inexpensive product to use.
+For both types of investors, M1 Finance remains a relatively affordable option.

 Tips on Investing

-• Robots might do a good job passively watching your portfolio, but a human financial advisor can provide more specific feedback about specific services, like tax planning, retirement planning or estate planning.
+- Robots might do a good job passively watching your portfolio, but a human financial advisor can provide more nuanced feedback about specific services, like tax planning, retirement planning or estate planning.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/NanoStockk, ©iStock.com/SolStock, ©iStock.com/FG Trade